bplmaps/lmec-main-site/content/articles/rediscovering-a-map-of-the-amazon.md

 class="figure-right"
 >}}

 The map is north-oriented and accompanied by a graticule of longitude (east of Ferro) and latitude with a scale (approximately 1:3,000,000).
-Although the map is undoubtedly based on original observations, its cartographic predecessors like d'Anville\'s *Carte de lʼAmérique Méridionale* is clearly visible, especially in the presentation of the main course of the Amazon as well of its southern tributaries.
+Although the map is undoubtedly based on original observations, its references to cartographic predecessors like d'Anville\'s *Carte de lʼAmérique Méridionale* are clearly visible, especially in the presentation of the main course of the Amazon as well of its southern tributaries.
 Significant new information on the map is evident in the area around the Pinaré River where Szluha served as a missionary.

 Given that Szluha also made significant contributions in the mapping of the Xingu and Tapajós rivers, it is likely that he incorporated Kaulen's data into his map as well.